WebexCC-SA/LAB-2256/docs/module_2/module_2.markdown

     ![Image](module_2e_media/media/image75.png)

-7. Make a phone call to **Taylor Bard's phone number** (check the phone number on the Cisco Call app within Microsoft Teams on **Workstation 6** or on Control Hub).
-You can make the call from your personal phone or ask one of the proctors to make the call for you. **Don't answer this call as Taylor (Workstation 6).**
+7. Make a phone call from your personal phone to **Taylor Bard's phone number** (check the phone number on the Cisco Call app within Microsoft Teams on **Workstation 6** or on Control Hub).
+If you cannot make the call from your personal phone, ask one of the proctors to make the call for you. **Don't answer this call as Taylor (Workstation 6).**

 8. Switch to **Workstation 5**.
 Wait a few seconds and notice the **Call Pick-up** notification coming to **Kellie Melby.**